lerichard95/rile-cs203-game1/brainstorm-ideas.md

 #TEST CHECKLIST
-Functions to run tests on…
+Functions to run tests on
 ##Block
 clear()
 equals()